szymor/barepix/README.md

 A lightweight, self-hosted photo and video web gallery written in Python.
 Uses a flat-file architecture with no database.
 Album structure is dynamically derived from filesystem folders.

+## Use Case

+You have a personal photo/video library — possibly accumulated over years from different cameras and phones — and you want to browse it from any device without uploading it somewhere.
+You want to point it at a folder on a cheap VPS and have it just work, even if the library contains Apple HEIC photos, HEVC videos from an iPhone 14, VP9 clips from a Pixel, and regular JPEGs all mixed together.
+You are the only user.
+You don't need sharing, tags, search, or a mobile app — you just want to see your stuff.

+### Constraints

+- **No GPU.** All video transcoding is pure CPU (x264).
+A 2-core VPS transcodes 720p at roughly 1.3–2× realtime.
+- **No disk cache.** Transcoded video is piped directly to the HTTP response and discarded.
+The server never writes temp files.
+- **No seeking.** Transcoded streams play start-to-finish.
+You cannot scrub to the middle of a video that was transcoded on the fly.
+- **Flat structure.** Albums are filesystem folders.
+There is no tagging, no search, no metadata beyond filenames and folder hierarchy.
+- **No thumbnails.** Album covers are the first image in each folder.
+There are no pre-generated video previews.

+### Pros

+- **Zero infrastructure.** No database, no Redis, no image processing pipeline.
+Just Python + ffmpeg.
+- **Handles any source format.** HEVC, VP9, PCM audio — all transcoded on the fly.
+You never have to re-encode your library beforehand.
+- **Universal browser support.** MSE player works in Safari, Chrome, Firefox, and Edge.
+No browser plugins required.
+- **Flat-file, portable.** Your library is just folders on disk.
+Move it, back it up, rsync it — the gallery follows.
+- **Low resource usage.** Streaming transcode with no cache means minimal RAM and disk overhead.
+A 4 GB VPS is comfortable.
+- **Simple deployment.** Single `config.yaml`, runs as `barepix`, ships with a systemd unit and Nginx config.

+### Cons

+- **No video seeking.** Once a transcoded stream starts, you watch from the beginning or reload.
+- **CPU-bound.** Two concurrent transcodes on a 2-core VPS.
+Third viewer waits.
+- **No thumbnails or previews.** Album covers and video stills are loaded live.
+- **No search, tags, or organization** beyond folder names.

 ## Features

 - **Zero Database**: All metadata derived from filesystem structure